 The Product: The Beastie Ball & Base

-Also in the box is the Beastie Ball itself as well as a base which holds the Beastie Ball steady during the massage if needed.
+Also in the box is the Beastie Ball itself as well as a base that holds the Beastie Ball steady during the massage if needed.

-The Beastie Ball is easily detachable from the base and can be secured in place by the spikes of the Beastie Ball.
+Both versions of the Beastie Ball are easily detachable from the base and can be secured in place by the spikes of the Beastie Ball.

 Quality & Durability

 The Beastie Ball is very tough and about the same firmness as a lacrosse ball.
 The base is equally as tough and durable.

 I would be very surprised if someone managed to break either the Beastie Ball or the base.

 Therefore the Beastie Ball should last you a lifetime for sure.

 The test covers both the Original and X-Firm Beastie Balls.